awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 ## Prerequisites<a name="eks-prereqs"></a>

 Before starting this tutorial, you must install and configure the following tools and resources that you need to create and manage an Amazon EKS cluster\.
 + **AWS CLI** – A command line tool for working with AWS services, including Amazon EKS\.
-This guide requires that you use version `2.11.26` or later or `1.27.150` or later\.
 For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the AWS Command Line Interface User Guide\.
 After installing the AWS CLI, we recommend that you also configure it\.
 For more information, see [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
 + **`kubectl`** – A command line tool for working with Kubernetes clusters\.
-This guide requires that you use version `1.27` or later\.
 For more information, see [Installing or updating `kubectl`](install-kubectl.md)\.
 + **Required IAM permissions** – The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles, service linked roles, AWS CloudFormation, a VPC, and related resources\.
 For more information, see [Actions, resources, and condition keys for Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelastickubernetesservice.html) and [Using service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) in the IAM User Guide\.
 You must complete all steps in this guide as the same user\.
 To check the current user, run the following command:

   ```